samsquire/ideas3/README.md

 # 5. Forum powered desktop

-A desktop distribution of Linux that has a [deep lever](https://github.com/samsquire/ideas2#99-deep-lever--action-at-distance) into a web forum.
+A desktop distribution of Linux that has a [deep lever](https://github.com/samsquire/ideas2#99-deep-lever--action-at-distance) into a custom web forum.
 Translations and GUIs are rendered in the web forum and people vote on things such as layouts.
 People decide how the desktop should work by discussing it in threads and threads decide how the desktop works.
 People can go against the grain and vote for their desktop to work in a way that  is not the consensus.

 # 6. **Instant advertisement purchases**